programmer90000/linux-set-up-docs/installing-apps.md

 Restart the terminal

-Now, when pressing the up arrow, a list of previous commands will be displayed
+Now, when pressing `Ctrl+R`, a list of previous commands will be displayed